-WhatsApp is one of the most used messaging channels in the world.
+WhatsApp is one of the most used messaging channels in the world and WhatsApp chatbot is the new revolution around the corner.

 In fact, WhatsApp has over 2 billion users around the globe.